Parameter Sensitive Plan optimization

 For more information on existing workarounds for this problem scenario, see:

 PSP optimization automatically enables multiple, active cached plans for a single parameterized statement.
-Cached execution plans will accommodate different data sizes based on the customer-provided runtime parameter value(s).
+Cached execution plans accommodate different data sizes based on the customer-provided runtime parameter value(s).

 Understand parameterization